Christopher Smart: Asylum confinement

-Smart was left alone, except for his cat Jeoffrey and the occasional gawker.
+Smart was left alone, except for his cat Jeoffry and the occasional gawker.
 It is very possible that he felt "homeless" during this time and surely felt that he was in a "limbo … between public and private space".
 In London, only a few of his works were still being published.
 However, not everyone viewed Smart's "madness" as problematic, and Johnson defended him, sometimes seriously and sometimes comically, many times.
 A century later, Robert Browning remarked that A Song to David was great because Smart was mad, and that the poem allowed him to rank alongside of Milton and Keats.

 He was discharged from St. Luke's asylum uncured after one year.
 He was thought to be confined elsewhere for the following seven years, during which time he wrote Jubilate Agno.
 Elizabeth, his daughter, claimed: "He grew better, and some misjudging friends who misconstrued Mr Newbery's great kindness in placing him under necessary & salutary restriction which might possibly have eventually wrought a cure, invited him to dinner and he returned to his confinement no more."
 Although this may be a misstatement of the events, Smart did leave the asylum on 30 January 1763.